Which set of reagents would best convert CH3CHBr to CH3CHOH in a ... | Study Prep in Pearson+

 Identify the starting material and the desired product: the starting compound is bromoethane (CH\_3CH\_2Br), and the target product is ethanol (CH\_3CH\_2OH).
 This transformation involves replacing the bromine atom with a hydroxyl group.

-Recognize the type of reaction needed: converting an alkyl halide to an alcohol typically involves a nucleophilic substitution reaction where the halide is replaced by OH\^-.
-This is commonly achieved using a strong nucleophile like hydroxide ion (OH\^-).
+Recognize that this is a nucleophilic substitution reaction where the bromide (a good leaving group) is replaced by a hydroxide ion (OH\^-) to form the alcohol.

-Evaluate the reagents given: - H\_2SO\_4 and heat usually promote elimination reactions rather than substitution. - HBr would convert an alcohol to an alkyl bromide, the opposite of what is needed. - LiAlH\_4 is a strong reducing agent, typically used to reduce carbonyl compounds, not to substitute halides with OH. - NaOH in water provides hydroxide ions, which can perform nucleophilic substitution on alkyl halides to form alcohols.
+Consider the reagents given: LiAlH\_4 is a strong reducing agent typically used to reduce carbonyl compounds, not for substitution of alkyl halides to alcohols; H\_2SO\_4 and heat usually promote elimination or rearrangement rather than substitution; HBr would add bromine or promote substitution in the opposite direction; NaOH in water provides hydroxide ions, which are good nucleophiles for substitution reactions on alkyl halides.

-Understand the mechanism: NaOH in water will attack the electrophilic carbon bonded to bromine via an SN2 mechanism (for primary alkyl halides like bromoethane), displacing the bromide ion and forming ethanol.
+Understand that NaOH in water will perform an SN2 reaction on the primary alkyl bromide (bromoethane), where the hydroxide ion attacks the electrophilic carbon, displacing the bromide ion and forming ethanol in a single step.

-Conclude that the best reagent set for this single-step conversion is NaOH in water, as it directly substitutes the bromine with a hydroxyl group under mild conditions.
+Therefore, the best reagent set to convert CH\_3CH\_2Br to CH\_3CH\_2OH in one step is NaOH in water, as it provides the nucleophile (OH\^-) necessary for the substitution.

 Watch next